Teichlab/vascular_atlas/README.md

 # vascular_atlas
 Repo with analysis code for the vascular atlas paper

-This repository contains the analysis code reported in the vascular atlas manuscript
+This repository contains the analysis code reported in the vascular atlas manuscript:
+1. integration analysis
+2. cellphonedb interaction analysis
+3. cell2location analysis on visium
+4. scenic analysis

 **Data Release**

-Data will be released upon publication and download links will be uploaded here
+Data can be explored interactively and dowloaded at https://www.vascularcellatlas.org/

 **Citing**

-Please cite our preprint if useful for your work.
 The link will be provided soon!

 Thank you! :)